-In April of 2017, ILSI North America published a large Systematic Review of caffeine and 5 adverse health outcomes.
+In 2017, ILSI North America published a large Systematic Review of caffeine and 5 adverse health outcomes.
 Explore the background, methods, findings and related resources on this page.

 Why review caffeine safety?

 Since 2003, more than 10,000 papers have been published related to caffeine, half of which address effects or exposure levels in humans.
 In addition, more than 800 reviews related to various human health effects and caffeine have been published, but a robust, transparent and systematic assessment of five adverse health effects associated with caffeine consumption was not available in the peer-reviewed research until now.